kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 10. Make a soft link of "test_file_2" inside "ClusterPracticals".
 11. See the contents of "test_file_2".
 12. Create a new file named "test_file_4".
 Write whatever you feel like.
 Concatenated "test_file_2" and "test_file_4" into a new file called "test_file_5". -->

-## Setting up your own machine

-Before we get to the cluster we need to get you set up on your own machine.

-### Install Python

-If you have not done so already, you shuold a distribution of Python called *Anaconda*.
-Anaconda is simply an easy way of installing Python on Windows, macOS (Mac), and Linux, but it comes with the conda package management system (see below).
-To install Anaconda, head to [this](https://www.anaconda.com/download).
-When the download has completed, you should follow default installation.

 ### Conda environments